DIAL 336-347-2287 TO SPEAK WITH A TRANSPORTATION REPRESENTATIVE. DIAL #711 FOR NORTH CAROLINA RELAY SERVICES FOR THE HEARING IMPAIRED

 Non-emergency Medical Transportation

-ADTS transportation administration staff also schedule and coordinate all non-emergency medical transportation trips for Medicaid recipients in and out of Rockingham County.
-The agency contracts with three other service providers, Pelham Transportation, A Safe Hands Transportation and CJ Medical Transportation, to provide trips out of Rockingham County.
+ADTS transportation administration staff also schedules and coordinates all non-emergency medical transportation trips for Medicaid recipients in and out of Rockingham County.
+The agency contracts with other service providers, Pelham Transportation, A Safe Hands Transportation, CJ Medical Transportation, Moving on Faith Transportation, Devine Purpose Transportation, and Tarheel Blue Transport to provide trips out of Rockingham County.
 All paperwork and verifications are handled in our office.

 **If you are in need of additional assistance to ride, Reasonable Modifications are available by request.

 The Transportation Advisory Board holds meetings to assist ADTS in serving the transportation needs of the community.
 The meetings are held quarterly on the 2nd Tuesday of February, May, August, and November at 8:30 am at 105 Lawsonville Road Reidsville, NC 27320.

 Anyone who is a resident of Rockingham County is eligible to ride the Aging, Disability & Transit Services vehicles.
 An adult must accompany anyone under the age of 18 to and from appointments unless special provisions have been made prior to the transportation being provided.
 All passengers are allowed one attendant to ride along.